Leverege/amplify-docs/docs/config/tables/responsive-history-table.md

 To access the responsive table configuration, click the gear icon in the upper right of the component and select **Edit Settings**.

+!!!
+Tip "History Table/List"
     The responsive history table is called **History Table/List** in the layout controller.

 ## Configuring the Responsive Table